MiSalocin/Notion_media_update/README.md

 # Notion media updater

-This python project has as a goal read a notion database, retrieve its contents, and, based on the data written on in it, fill some useful information.
+This python project has as a goal to read a notion database, retrieve its contents, and, based on the data written on in it, fill some useful information.

 Currently, it's configured to look for **TV series, movies, games, and ~~books~~** The sources are:
 - **Movies and TV shows:** [TMDB](https://www.themoviedb.org/)
 - **Games:** [IGDB](https://www.igdb.com/) and [RAWG](https://rawg.io/)

 ## ToDo:
 - [X] Implement and test APIs
-  - [X] TV and movies
-  - [X] Games
 - [X] Improve data search
-  - [X] TV and movies
-  - [X] Games
 - [X] Create a Notion model
+- [X] Add platforms for games
+- [X] Review publishers code for games
-- [ ] Add status for games
+- [X] Add status for games
+- [X] Filter streaming services
-- [ ] Update status for current series
+- [X] Update status for current series
-- [ ] Add platforms for games
+  - [ ] Change from waiting to in progress
+  - [X] Always search if the series is not finished
 - [ ] Writers and directors for TV Shows
-- [ ] Filter streaming services
+- [ ] Review seasons/episodes
 - [ ] Make the fields optional
-- [ ] Review publishers code for games
-- [ ] Review seasons/episodes
+- [ ] Upload local reviews to Letterboxd
 - [ ] Optimize and limit API calls (may not need)
   - [ ] TMDB
   - [ ] IGDB
   - [ ] RAWG
   - [ ] Notion
-- [ ] Upload local reviews to Letterboxd

 Some of these tasks are way harder to implement than I thought, and I don't have the recourses to do them right now.